Sour Grapes (1998 film)

-Sour Grapes is a 1998 American black comedy film written and directed by Larry David and starring Steven Weber, Craig Bierko, Viola Harris, Karen Sillas, and Matt Keeslar.
+Sour Grapes is a 1998 American black comedy film written and directed by Larry David and starring Steven Weber, Craig Bierko, Viola Harris, Karen Sillas, Robyn Peterman and Matt Keeslar.
 It was released on April 17, 1998, by Columbia Pictures.

 Plot

-Richie Maxwell is down to his last quarter at a slot machine in Atlantic City, so he asks cousin Evan for two more coins for one more spin — a spin that wins a $400,000 jackpot.
+Richie Maxwell is down to his last quarter at a slot machine in Atlantic City, so he asks his cousin Evan for two more coins for one more spin – a spin that wins a $436,000 jackpot.

 The joy of victory is quickly replaced by a fierce disagreement over who deserves what.
 Richie begins by offering Evan a very small percentage of his winnings.
-Evan didn't expect anything at first but now he is offended because he provided two-thirds of the money Richie sank into the machine.
+Evan didn't expect anything at first but now he is offended because he provided two-thirds of the money Richie spent on the spin.

 A bitter feud develops.
-Richie, a sneaker designer, hogs all the money and quits his job.
-Evan, a doctor, is so annoyed that, as a prank, he lets Richie believe he is dying.
-By the time he reveals the joke, Richie has done something drastic.
+Richie, a sneaker designer, opts to keep all the money and quits his job.
+Evan, an oncologist, is so annoyed that, as a prank, he lets Richie believe he is dying.
+By the time he reveals the joke, Richie has already tried to kill his mother (by staging a fake break-in in hopes of triggering a fatal heart attack) to spare her the grief of losing him.
+Evan is rattled on hearing this and makes a severe mistake during a surgery.

-The more rattled Evan gets, the more distracted he becomes at work.
-And even when the cousins come to a tentative truce, everything backfires on them in events that involve girlfriends, relatives and even the homeless.

-In the end, Ritchie loses all his money and winds up right back where he started.
-Despondent, he goes home to perform oral sex on himself—a pastime of his.
+In the end, Richie loses all his money and winds up right back where he started.
+Despondent, he goes home to perform oral sex on himself – a pastime of his.

 Cast

 Production

-It was shot during mid-1997, after Larry David had left Seinfeld.
+It was shot between May and July 1997, after Larry David had left Seinfeld.
 Locations used include New York, Long Beach, California and Atlantic City, New Jersey.